nadav-mal/bulls_and_cows_game/README.md

 This is a web-based implementation of the Bulls and Cows game, also known as "Bulls and Bulls", where the player tries to guess a random 4-digit number using digits from 0 to 9, with no repetition of digits.
 For each guess, the game displays the number of bulls and cows.
 A bull represents a correct digit in the correct position, while a cow represents a correct digit in the wrong position.
 The player wins the game if they guess the number with 4 bulls.

 The solution consists of a React frontend and a Servlet backend.
 The backend provides endpoints for adding a player's name and score to the high scores, as well as retrieving the top 5 high scores ordered by increasing guesses.
-The high scores are stored in a file named scores.dat using ObjectStreams.
+The high scores are stored in a file named scores.dat using ObjectStreams.<br>
-Example API calls for postman:
+Example API calls for postman:<br>
- POST localhost:8080/java_react_war/api/highscores?name=nadav&score=1
+ POST localhost:8080/java_react_war/api/highscores?name=nadav&score=1 <br>
- GET localhost:8080/java_react_war/api/highscores
+ GET localhost:8080/java_react_war/api/highscores <br>

 ###  dependencies
 The template depends on: